-Because vinyl flooring is already cushioned, you do not require underlay.
+Vinyl flooring is already cushioned, so you don’t need any underlay.

-When fitting sheet vinyl it’s best to use a single sheet where possible, as it looks better and reduces any peeling or wear on the edges.
+With sheet vinyl, it’s best to fit a single sheet where you can.
+Not only does it look better, but it stops any peeling or wear on the edges of your flooring.

-2. If the room is particularly cold it can be worth putting the heating on to bring the temperature up.
+2. If the room is particularly chilly, having the heating on during this process can be better for the vinyl.

 3. Unroll your vinyl and place the longer side of the sheet parallel to the longest wall, about 25mm away from the skirting.